Carrazeda de Ansiães: Climate

 Carrazeda de Ansiães has a warm-summer Mediterranean climate (Köppen: Csb) characterized by cool winters and warm to hot summers with cool nights due to its altitude.
 As with other municipalities near the Douro Valley, altitude plays a role in temperature.
 Places closer to the valley at lower altitudes generally have higher temperatures (averaging around 16 C), and hot to very hot summers (Köppen: Csa), while places higher in altitude (e.g. 800 m) tend to have lower average temperatures, generally around 11 C, with temperatures similar to those shown in the climate box below:

+Climate

+Carrazeda de Ansiães has a warm summer mediterranean climate (Köppen climate classification: Csb) with cool, wet winters and warm, dry summers.
+The nights are cool throughout the year, with an average of 54 days of frost per year.
+The daily temperature range is greater during the summer than in the winter.

 Human geography

 Administratively, the municipality is divided into 14 civil parishes (freguesias):